The service description files for Dinit each describe a

 considered fatal.

-directory containing the service description file.
+containing the service description file.

 service-name